-A rather creepy detail of that scene is that it version of The Weeknd that is wrapped in plastic and being buried is the one that is singing the song.
+A rather creepy detail of that scene: The version of The Weeknd that is wrapped in plastic and being buried is the one that is singing the song.
 We see his lips moving through the plastic.

 The singer then encounters a familiar figure.